 The discipline of French is located in the Department of Literatures, Languages and Cultures (LLC) within the School of Humanities, Arts and Social Sciences (HASS), which is proud of its dynamic research culture and strong tradition of teaching.
 Amongst several disciplines, HASS includes seven Language disciplines (Chinese, French, German, Indonesian, Italian, Japanese, Spanish), Sociology, Indigenous Studies, Classical Languages, English, Media and Communications.
 This structure creates multiple opportunities for cross-disciplinary teaching and research.
 Our degrees are taught by academics widely recognised for their excellence in teaching and research.

 To find out more, please visit us at:

 As a Lecturer you will join an enthusiastic and innovative team whichteaches one of the largest number of language students.
 At UNE French is offered in various undergraduate degrees as a major and also in postgraduate coursework and research programs.
 Discipline staff have extensive experience in teaching off-campus students using the latest real-time online teaching tools.The successful candidate will contribute to the strengthening and further development of our expertise in French Studies at both undergraduate and postgraduate levels.

 Skills & Experience

 Living in Armidale you will experience the best of both city and rural living.
-Enjoy a healthy and active lifestyle with access to shopping, gourmet food, top sporting facilities and cultural delights all for a fraction of the price you’d expect to pay in a major city.
+Enjoy a healthy and active lifestyle with access to shopping, gourmet food, top sporting facilities and cultural delights.
 You can live in the heart of Armidale or experience the tranquillity of the New England on a rural property.